-This page deals with how secretaries can best approach onboarding new organisations to become part of the PlaceCal Partnership.
-Secretaries nominate their own organisations, find them through referrals or through research in the community.
+This page deals with how coordinators can best approach onboarding new organisations to become part of the PlaceCal Partnership.
+Coordinators nominate their own organisations, find them through referrals or through research in the community.

 For each new organisation you identify, you will need to:

 - Conduct initial research to determine suitability.

 - Decide who to meet (the potential PlaceCal Manager) and think of what to say.

 - Meet with your representative, introduce the person to PlaceCal, and help them decide if they want to join the Partnership.

 - Work with your representative to publish information about their organisation on PlaceCal.